- Started by Anonymous on Jul 24, 2019

 - Started by Kellie on Apr 15, 2016

 Hey everyone, looking for a bit of help/advice from anyone who has gone through Post Natal Depression.
 I had my baby 5 months ago, everything from my pregnancy to birth was a breeze.
 Yet in the last few months I have been suffering terribly from Post Natal Depression.
 I feel so lost and alone, even though I have so much support around me.
 My partner contacted a doctor/public health nurse months ago at the 1st sign that there was something wrong, but I wouldn't attend as I didn't want to believe anything was wrong.
 Myself and my partner began to fight an awful lot, I became controlling, jealous, angry, anxious, insecure, the list goes on, to the point where he couldn't take it any longer and left.
 Now I feel so much more alone.
 It's killing the both of us to be apart.
 I have made an appointment with a doctor and I cannot wait to go.
 How long does it take to start feeling better?
 I need to get my relationship and family back if it's not too late.
 It's a horrible illness and my heart goes out to anybody else feeling this way x

-- Started by elaine on Sep 20, 2016
+- Started by Joan on Jan 27, 2015

-- Started by Roxy on Jan 01, 2017
+- Started by Cathy on Mar 13, 2018

-- Started by Anonymous on Aug 09, 2019
+- Started by Anonymous on May 12, 2018

 So my son is 16wks and I'm starting to struggle.
 My husband thinks it might be PND, I'm not convinced but I appreciate it might not be something that I could see.
 Does anyone know could I contact my public health nurse or does it have to be the GP?
 I'm not scheduled back to the nurse for another couple of months.